Nancy-Kolaski/Nancy-Kolaski.github.io/project5.md

   <img src="assets/ML/gradient_descent_pic.png" alt="ML pic" style="width: 600px; height: auto;">

   **We want to know, is climate increasing?**
 - Belgrade has freezing minimum temperaturess getting colder over the past 20 years.
 It has warmed up by about 5 degrees over the past 60 years, when looking at the mean per year.
-The max mean increased 1 degree higher than 60 years ago).
+The max mean increased 1 degree higher than 60 years ago.
 - In general, all means, mins, and max temperatures have increased, with the exception of Valencia (where data is likely skewed due to permanency of 10.7 report).

 The chart below shows data over a 60 year span of temperatures in Madrid, Valencia, and Belgrade in the years 1980, 2000, 2018.